ucsc-ospo/ucsc-ospo.github.io/content/authors/aliciaem/_index.md

 - Summer of Reproducibility Students
 ---

 Alicia is a Graduate Research Assistant at the University of Missouri, Columbia - USA.
 She pursued her master’s as a Fulbright Scholar, and is currently working towards her PhD in Computer Science.
 Her research interests include, cloud computing, drone video analytics, simulation, and emulation environments, and zero trust paradigm.
+She has also been working with various NSF-funded testbeds including [Chameleon Cloud](https://chameleoncloud.org/), [FABRIC] (https://portal.fabric-testbed.net/), [POWDER] (https://powderwireless.net/), [AERPAW] (https://aerpaw.org/) and [ARA] (https://arawireless.org/), migrating simulation experiments to real world use-cases and infrastructures.